NeerajSidhaye/go-rest-api/readme.md

-## This feature branch "feature/go-http-webservice" exposing two simeple webservice using Go standard libraries.
+## This feature branch "feature/go-http-webservice" exposing two simple webservice using Go standard libraries.

 **You will notice that I am using two "main.go" files in this project.**

-The reason for this is - my own learning :-)

-**/hello service is exposed using a http default handler named "DefaultServeMux"**
+**/hello service is exposed using a http default handler, which is "DefaultServeMux"**

 **/getProducts service is exposed with a custom Product handler and a data layer.**